Sawuare/misk/README.txt

     Additional POSIX shell scripts which must be executed from this directory.

   doc/
-    Documentation of the programs and headers.
+    Documentation of the programs and libraries.

   out/
     Output of some of the programs.